ianpetrarca/hicetnunc_api_guide/web/README.md

 Metadata Generator (Web Example): [https://hen-metadata.web.app/](https://hen-metadata.web.app/)

 # Metadata Generator - hic et nunc web example
-This is an example webpack a
+This is an example uses a modern es6, webpack and npm based development workflow to host and compile a static website that can interface with the Better Call Dev API.